Our Remote Learning offer:

-All teacher planning is now uploaded to FROG every day regardless of whether school is open or closed.
+Whilst we no longer have the situation where whole classes are closed and all children are working from home, there may be occasions when an individual child is unable to come in to school because they have tested positive for COVID-19.
+In this situation we will continue to provide their education remotely.
 All children have their login details and for KS1 and KS2 the children have been taught how to login and use FROG.
 Parents and carers will receive an email or telephone call on Day 1 of any absence related to COVID-19 to ensure that their child is able to access the FROG platform.

 In the event of there being no appropriate device or internet access available, home learning workbooks will either be sent home with your child or personally delivered.
 The class teacher will set appropriate work linked to the curriculum in school.

 Wherever possible, steps will be taken to provide your child with an appropriate device to use at home and assistance with getting internet access in your home.

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 In English and Mathematics the curriculum will be virtually identical.

 However, we have needed to make some adaptations in some subjects.
 For example, we appreciate that some materials or equipment in Art and Music may not be available and we will adapt teaching and activities as appropriate.

 In line with Department for Education requirements, children in KS1 (Years 1&2) should be working for approximately 3 hours a day.

 For children in KS2 (Years 3 – 6) they should be working for approximately 4 hours a day.